 Plus, I have so many friends with little girls that are absolutely obsessed with dolls right now that I had to include this guide (they’re just too good of a resource not to take advantage of).

-Of course, no doll gift guide worth it’s salt would be complete without a princess section (yes, Anna and Elsa do make an appearance or two) – so be sure to keep scrolling until you get to that section too!
+Of course, no doll gift guide worth it’s salt would be complete without a princess section – so be sure to keep scrolling until you get to that section too!

 Also, I do my best throughout the year to keep our readers up-to-date on any sales I see on our gift guide items.
 To be in the loop, be sure to: